yaojiezheng1-droid/amazon_order/order_generation/docs/order_template.md

 # Order Template Format

 The order template is an Excel workbook that already contains most of the layout and formulas.
-Only the yellow cells in `template_order_excel_1.xlsx` are meant to be filled from JSON.
+Only the yellow cells in `empty_base_template.xlsx` are meant to be filled from JSON.
 Green cells contain formulas and will be calculated by Excel automatically.

-`generate_order_template.py` reads a JSON file and writes the values into the corresponding yellow cells before inserting the product rows.
+`PO_excel.py` reads a JSON file, verifies that the cell references match the labels in the template, and writes the values into the corresponding yellow cells before inserting the product rows.

 ## JSON Structure